 How to Hang Your Heavy Bag

 You will need to find a way to hang your heavy bag, unless you plan to use it as a bolster.
 There are 2 general ways to do it: wall mount bag hanger or heavy bag stand.
-The former will require some minor structural work but wall mounts using hangers or brackets are a cheap solution.
+The former will require some minor structural work but wall mounts using hangers or brackets are usually cheaper solutions.

 Heavy bag stands require some quick assembly but a good stand that allows you a comparable training experience with the wall mount is much costlier.